scrapinghub/web-poet/docs/intro/from-ground-up.rst

    but not too much, and as a return you're getting better testability and reusability of your code.

+3. Hopefully, now you understand how to write a web scraping framework which uses ``web-poet``.

-3. Basic ``web-poet`` usage looks similar to how one could have had refactored the extraction code anyways.
+4. Basic ``web-poet`` usage looks similar to how one could have had refactored the extraction code anyways.